3 Ways to Improve Your

 Your bug seine is your eyesight into what is going on under the water.
 Most people think matching the hatch is all about figuring out what goes on above the surface, but it is just as important to match what is going on below the surface when selecting the right flies for nymphing.

-The ONLY way you’re going to figure that out is by seining the river below that hole and finding them in your seine.
+The ONLY way you’re going to figure that out is by seining the river below that hole and finding them in your seine or by kicking rocks and hoping to find those bugs.

 Far to often we find a hatch above the water, but don’t see fish rising.
 That usually means that the fish are more concerned with the bug life below the water.
 Fish feed subsurface 90% of the time because it’s less energy used and it’s safer.
 The way to catching more fish is by understanding what happens below the water and the only way to do that is with a seine.